Simple polyhedra homeomorphic to Reeb spaces of stable fold maps: Proofs of Main Theorems.

-\begin{itemize} \item Choose small $2$ disjoint subpolyhedra PL homeomorphic to the $3$-dimensional unit disk (with the canonically defined PL structure) in the $3$-dimensional closed and connected manifold $X_{g^{\prime}}$. \item Attach a manifold PL homeomorphic $S^2 \times D^1$ to the boundary via PL homeomorphism between the boundaries so that the resulting manifold is a $3$-dimensional closed and connected manifold $X_{g^{\prime}+1}$.
-It is represented as a connected sum of $X_{g^{\prime}}$ and a copy of $S^1 \times S^2$ or the total space of a non-trivial smooth bundle over $S^1$ whose fiber is diffeomorphic to $S^2$. \end{itemize}
+\begin{itemize} \item Choose small two disjoint subpolyhedra PL homeomorphic to the $3$-dimensional unit disk $D^3$ (with the canonically defined PL structure) in the $3$-dimensional closed and connected manifold $X_{g^{\prime}}$. \item Attach a manifold PL homeomorphic $S^2 \times D^1$ to the boundary via piesewise smooth homeomorphism between the boundaries in such a way that the resulting manifold is a $3$-dimensional closed and connected manifold $X_{g^{\prime}+1}$.
+It can be represented as a connected sum of $X_{g^{\prime}}$ and a copy of $S^1 \times S^2$ or the total space of a non-trivial smooth bundle over $S^1$ whose fiber is diffeomorphic to $S^2$.
+We can obtain both manifolds.
+This is due to what follows.
+On two copies of the $2$-dimensional unit sphere $S^2$, consider a circle embedded as a subpolyhedron in each copy.
+Suppose that a circle is mapped onto another circle by a piesewise smooth homeomorphism.
+Then this is extended to both orientation preserving and reversing piesewise smooth homeomorphisms between the given copies of $S^2$ where arbitrary orientations are given. \end{itemize}

-We show that the resulting polyhedron $P^{\prime}$ can be embedded in the resulting $3$-dimensional manifold as a subpolyhedron.
-After removing the interiors of the $3$-dimensional subpolyhedra PL homeomorphic to $D^3$ before and attaching a PL manifold obtained by removing the interiors of $l$ disjoint subpolyhedra PL homeomorphic to the $3$-dimensional unit disk from a copy of the $3$-dimensional unit sphere (with the canonical PL structure) we can deform the embedding of $P$ and move $P$ via a PL isotopy so that the following three hold.
-This is due to the topological assumption on $D_j \bigcap B(c_0)$. \begin{itemize} \item Let $X_{g,{{\rm (}l{\rm )}}}$ denote the manifold obtained just after removing the interiors of the $l$ $3$-dimensional subpolyhedra PL homeomorphic to $D^3$. $P$ is in this $3$-dimensional compact and connected manifold. \item Each $D_j$ is in the boundary of the $3$-dimensional compact manifold $X_{g,{{\rm (}l{\rm )}}}$.
-The boundary must be the boundary of the originally embedded $3$-dimensional disk containing $D_j$ originally. \item The complementary set $P-{\sqcup}_j D_j$ is in the interior of $X_{g,{{\rm (}l{\rm )}}}$. \end{itemize}